Xunnamius/error-utils/README.md

 ```

 It might seem redundant to supply both the class object and a class name string,
-but it is necessary for the shiny new error name to survive destructive
+but it is necessary for the shiny new error name to survive minification.
-minification.

 Note that each constructor's parameter list ends with the `message?: string`
 parameter.
 Adhering to this pattern allows easy extension of your error classes.
 Additionally, the `public readonly`
 [parameter property](https://www.typescriptlang.org/docs/handbook/2/classes.html#parameter-properties)
 can be used to expose any extra constructor arguments.
 See
-`DeepCustomSpecialError` for an example.
+`DeepCustomSpecialError` below for an example.

 Afterwards, you can use your error classes like so: